ewels/hemnet-commuter/README.md

 To use Hemnet Commuter, go to [http://localhost](http://localhost) in your browser.

+### Password / auth token

+Hemnet Commuter comes with a _very_ basic auth system.
+You can set a password in `config.ini` and it'll validate it.
+It's the `auth_token` value - please change it so that it's not `EXAMPLE` 🙄 Note that I've really not spent any time making this secure.
+So don't trust it.
+I'd recommend running offline (eg. with docker - see below), or using an additional layer of protection such as `.htpasswd` or something.

+### Schools

+Hemnet Commuter will fetch location and information about schools, from the Skolverket API.
+To avoid hitting the API too hard (there are over 10k schools at time of writing), you have to specify the Kommuns that you're interested in using the `config.ini`.
+Set `school_kommuns` - the example config file has `Stockholm` and `Ekerö`.
+You can find the complete list of available Kommun names [here](https://api.skolverket.se/skolenhetsregistret/v1/kommun).

+You can also limit the schools shown by setting `school_types`.
+Leave unset to show all schools.

 ### Database credentials

 The default database credentials are public on GitHub, so anyone will be able to log in to your database if it's on the web.